royalapplications/docs/src/r2022/royalserver/components/document-store/documents.md

 <img src="/r2022/images/RoyalServer/RoyalDocument_Flat_48x48.png" class="icon-def" alt="" />

-The  Documents panel displays and changes the documents hosted by the Document Store component of Royal Server.
+The  Documents panel displays the documents hosted by the Document Store component of Royal Server and lets the user change properties for each document.

 ## Show or Activate the Document Store Configuration Panel